-If you’ve wondered how to make homemade pita bread, this is it!
-Follow this super simple pita bread recipe and you’ll have toasty warm, perfectly puffed pitas to stuff with your favorite sandwich ingredients, dip into White Bean Hummus, Tzatziki sauce or roll into a gyro or Lamb Shawarma.
+If you've wondered how to make homemade pita bread, this is it!
+Follow this super simple Pita Bread Recipe and you'll have toasty warm, perfectly puffed pitas to stuff with your favorite sandwich ingredients, spread with Baba Ganoush, White Bean Hummus, or Tzatziki sauce or roll into a gyro (with homemade gyro meat) or Lamb Shawarma.

 I admit that I'm a lazy baker.
 When it comes to baking I like recipes that come together quickly and are reliable and repeatable, i.e., have ingredient weights.
 And if there is a step to skip without lowering quality I'll try to find it.
 For this recipe, I found two steps to skip: proofing the yeast (not necessary with active dry yeast - see this explanation from King Arthur Flour) and the room temperature rise, choosing instead to let it rise in the refrigerator overnight.
 By letting my stand mixer do the mixing and kneading, I had the dough assembled and in the refrigerator in 10 minutes flat.

 Reading through a number of pita bread recipes (like this one and this one) and reader comments, the most common complaint was about pitas not puffing properly, leaving the baker with delicious warm flatbread but no pocket to fill.
 Fortunately there were also solutions to ensure a perfect pita: a piping hot baking stone / baking sheet in the oven or skillet on the stovetop and a quick spritz of water before cooking (great tip from Deb of Smitten Kitchen).

 These pita breads are a mix of all-purpose and whole grain flour.
 You may have noticed that most of the baked goods I share use some or all whole grain flour.
 It's not just about being nutritious, I like the extra flavor and texture.
 But feel free to play with the flour ratio to suit your tastes.